GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 1 Hour

-**Effect**: You touch a creature's mouth or other noise making orface.
-For the duration of the spell, you can hear any noise made from that orface as though it were right next to your ear.
+**Effect**: You touch a creature's mouth or other noise making oraface.
+For the duration of the spell, you can hear any noise made from that oraface as though it were right next to your ear.
 At any point, you may drop the spell's effect.
 Anytime you or the subject are wounded while the spell is active, there is a 5% chance the spell drops automatically.

 Clearly, a creature already incapable of hearing has no benefit from this spell.